+Do not need the diastolic stress test:

+Candidates for the test:

-Do not need the diastolic stress test: Preserved e' at rest: mitral annulus septal e' >7 cm/s and lateral e' >10 cm/s.
-Unlikely to develop elevated LV filling pressures with exercise.
-Elevated LV filling pressure at rest, by echocardiography.
-Candidates for the test: Grade 1 LV diastolic dysfunction with normal LV filling pressure at rest and signs of delayed myocardial relaxation.
-Diastolic stress test is positive when all of the following three conditions are met: Average E/e' > 14 or septal E/e' ratio >15 with exercise.
-Peak TR velocity >2.8 m/s with exercise.
-Septal e' < 7 cm/s or if only lateral velocity is acquired, lateral e' < 10 cm/s at baseline.
-Normal response to diastolic stress test if both of the following two conditions are met: Average or septal E/e' < 10 with exercise.
+- Preserved e' at rest: mitral annulus septal e' >7 cm/s and lateral e' >10 cm/s.
+Unlikely to develop elevated LV filling pressures with exercise. - · Elevated LV filling pressure at rest, by echocardiography. - Grade 1 LV diastolic dysfunction with normal LV filling pressure at rest and signs of delayed myocardial relaxation.

+Diastolic stress test is positive when all of the following three conditions are met:

+- Average E/e' > 14 or septal E/e' ratio >15 with exercise. - Peak TR velocity >2.8 m/s with exercise. - Septal e' < 7 cm/s or if only lateral velocity is acquired, lateral e' < 10 cm/s at baseline.

+Normal response to diastolic stress test if both of the following two conditions are met:

+- Septal e < 7 cm/s or il only lateral velocity is acquired, lateral e < 10 cm/s at baseline

+- Average or septal E/e' < 10 with exercise.

 Peak TR velocity <2.8 m/s with exercise.